Building out new lists really isn’t all that different from creating new pieces

 But how will this data appear?
 How will my awesome, new Volunteer Sign-Up sheet or that boring Jobs Listing look?
 The answers to these pressing, burning questions bring us to the mecca that is the display side of this equation.

-Using the Dynamic Data List Form is exactly the same as using the Web Content Display portlet: just set it up, point it to a list (either existing or new) and let it go.
+The Dynamic Data List Form portlet is not a core Liferay portlet like the Web Content Display portlet.
+However, it’s freely available on Liferay Marketplace.
+Just search for and install the Dynamic Data List Form (or Dynamic Data List Form EE) portlet.
+Using the Dynamic Data List Form is similar to using the Web Content Display portlet: just set it up, point it to a list (either existing or new) and let it go.
 This is very easy to do.

-You can publish your lists anywhere in your portal too.
+Once records have been submitted for lists, you can publish the lists anywhere in your portal.
 Read on to find out more about that.

 Lists are published in the portal through the Dynamic Data List Display portlet.
 If Listies don’t customize the display, their lists look something like this: